Colon Cancer – What do you not know?

 • unexplained weight loss,

-• persisitent abdominal discomfort such as cramps, gas or pain,
+• persistent abdominal discomfort such as cramps, gas, or pain,

 • a feeling that your bowel doesn’t empty completely,